conniexu75/conniexu75.github.io/_pages/about.md

 ---
 <div style="text-align: justify;" markdown="1">

 Hello!
 I'm a PhD candidate in health policy and economics at [Harvard University](https://healthpolicy.fas.harvard.edu/).
-I study the economics of science and health economics, with a particular focus on innovation in the life sciences.
+I study the economics of science and health care, with a particular focus on innovation in the life sciences.

 **I will be on the 2026-2027 job market.**